Belarus launches criminal case against new opposition body | Politics

 After days of huge rallies drawing tens of thousands of demonstrators, protests were diminished on Thursday but not halted.
 Lukashenko announced on Wednesday he had ordered police to clear the streets of the capital, although no action was taken against hundreds of protesters who staged a rally in front of the police headquarters later that day.
 By lunchtime on Thursday there was still no sign of a decisive security operation.

 That drew a thinly veiled rebuke from the Kremlin, which said Moscow would view any contact between foreign officials and the Belarus opposition as interference in Belarusian affairs.
-The crisis in Belarus, Russia's most loyal neighbour, is a test for the Kremlin, which has to decide whether to stick with Lukashenko or try to manage a transfer of power.
+The crisis in Belarus, Russia's most loyal neighbour, is a test for the Kremlin, which has to decide whether to try to manage a transfer of power or stick with Lukashenko, the gruff one-time boss of a collective farm in the Soviet era.

+It also poses a challenge to Western leaders, wary of violence six years after a popular uprising in neighbouring Ukraine drew Russian military intervention and triggered Europe's deadliest ongoing conflict.
+The EU has rejected Lukashenko's re-election and EU summit chairman Charles Michel spoke with President Vladimir Putin on Thursday, the latest of several phone calls between Putin and European leaders this week.
+The Kremlin said Putin had told Michel that pressure on Lukashenko would be counter-productive.

 ALSO READ